Dental Implants in Napa, CA

 Rosalie Reviews Her Dental Implant Procedure

 "My name is Rosalie, and I live in Sonoma Valley, and I came to Sonoma Valley Oral Surgery to get an extraction and a dental implant.
 Both of my procedures went very well.
 Dr. Boynton put me right at ease by explaining the whole procedure and making sure I wasn't fearful and I knew what was going to happen.
 After my procedures, I feel very happy with all the results.
 If anyone in San Rafael needed oral surgery, I would surely say come to Sonoma Valley Oral Surgery."

 "My name is Katie, I live in Sonoma, and I came to Sonoma Valley Oral Surgery to get a dental implant.
 When I first walked into Sonoma Valley Oral Surgery, I felt very comfortable.
 Dr. Boynton is a very professional doctor but also very personable, and he’s easy to work with and makes you feel at ease about the whole procedure.
 The team here at Sonoma Valley Oral Surgery is wonderful, from the front office to the assistants to the doctor.
 You just feel really comfortable from the moment you get here.
 Now that I have my new tooth, I feel relieved and just great because I have all my teeth back.
 If you live in Napa or American Canyon, and you’re looking to get a dental implant, come to Sonoma Valley Oral Surgery.
 You’ll be glad you came."

-Gail Reviews Her Dental Implant Procedure
+Nancy Reviews Her Dental Implant Procedure

-Joe Reviews His Dental Implant Procedure
+John Reviews His Dental Implant Procedure

 Frequently Asked Questions